smlabto/polidashboard/README.md

 ### ➕ Data Collector

+1. Follow the instructions inside of the `collector/fb_ads_library_api.py` file, replacing that file with the one provided in the download link
-1. Create a cron job to run the `collect.py` script to collect ads every day.
+2. Create a cron job to run the `collect.py` script to collect ads every day.
 This will automatically generate all of the necessary database collections and indexes the first time it is run.
     `python collector/collect.py [two-letter country code]`

 ### ➕ Frontend